episilia/public-documents/EpisiliaHelmGuide.md

  ```
  $ kubectl get services
 ```
-### **Step5: Access grafana Dashboard in browser**
+## **Step5: Access grafana Dashboard in browser**
-We can access the grafana dashboard using grafana External IP i.e IP of the kubernetes node and the portno
+Access the grafana dashboard using grafana cluster IP.

-Default USERNAME and PASSWORD is admin
+Default <USERNAME> and <PASSWORD> is *admin*

 Click on Explore Right Hand Side.
 And Select the source on the top right side of the page.
 Now you can browse the logs.
 Done...!

-### Values documentation
+## Values

+Override for values as needed for specific installation.

-#### Image tag
+### Image tag

-Docker image for Episilia which will be updated by the Episilia team.
+Docker image for episilia.

 <pre><code class="language-yaml">
 imageTag: &release "1.0.0.RC3-20210922"
 </code></pre>

-#### Enabling server nodes
+### Enabling server nodes

 To enable the required servers.

-Use these variable enables to  enable optimizer and historic search if needed.
+Use these variable to  enable optimizer and historic search if needed.

   ```
-  📝 Note: episilia-log-indexer, episilia-search, episilia-gateway should be enabled for Episilia to work.
+  📝 Note: episilia-log-indexer, episilia-search, episilia-gateway needs to be enabled by default.
   ```

 <pre><code class="language-yaml">